What's On - Music & Dance

 Sir Cliff remains one of the country’s best-loved musicians – you need only look at the 250 million records he’s sold worldwide for evidence of that.
 And 60 years after he first took to the stage professionally, he’ll be touring again, singing all the classics.

-Twisterella Festival is designed to showcase some of the brightest emerging talent in the industry.
-Centred around Teesside University, the 1000-capacity, multi-venue metropolitan music festival is set to pack out music venues on Linthorpe Road and Southfield Road (like the Students’ Union, The Townhouse, TSOne and The Westgarth Social Club) along with pop-up sessions in some of the city’s coolest bars.
-Unlike other festivals, Twisterella will not only be showcasing a smorgasbord of electrifying live acts, but also features an (Un)Conference, which focuses on bringing key figures from the music industry to the city to share their expertise with developing musicians.
-And speaking of all the live acts coming to town, make sure you catch Avalanche Party – a real tour de force of feral garage-punk – before they really hit the big time.
+Designed to showcase some of the brightest emerging talent in the industry, this 1000-capacity, multi-venue metropolitan music festival is set to pack out music venues and pop-up sessions across Middlesbrough.
+Make sure you catch Avalanche Party – a real tour de force of feral garage-punk – before they really hit the big time.